Improving a State-of-the-Art Heuristic for the Minimum Latency Problem with Data Mining: Computational Results

+In experiments for the 10-instances set, both heuristics reached the same best solutions, where nine of them are, indeed, BKSs.
+For average solutions, these heuristics presented very similar results, reflected by average BKS gap values of 0.08\% and 0.09\%, respectively, for MDM-GILS-RVND and GILS-RVND.
+No difference between the heuristics' results was statistically significant.
+In contrast to solution quality results, a computational time reduction of 14.47\% was obtained by MDM-GILS-RVND in the comparison between both heuristics.

+The results from sets of 10, 20, and 50 customers were entirely identical in both heuristics, where, for all instances, each average solution reached in the experiments was equal to the optimal solution.
+Moreover, each execution in all three sets was carried out, on average, in less than one second by both heuristics.

+Considering the 100-customers and 200-customers sets, both heuristics also obtained the same best solutions, which all of them are BKSs.
+In terms of average solution for the 100-customers set, MDM-GILS-RVND and GILS-RVND presented small average BKS gap values: 0.006\% and 0.002\%, respectively, without statistically significant results.
+For the 200-customers set, both heuristics achieved average BKS gap values of 0.03\%, without statistically significant results.
+Comparisons over these two sets showed a significant reduction of computational time.
+On average, MDM-GILS-RVND performed 10.41\% and 21.18\% faster than GILS-RVND, respectively, for the 100-customers and 200-customers sets.

+Computational results on the 500-customers set are reported in Table~\ref{tab:mdm-quality-s500}.
+Regarding best solution, MDM-GILS-RVND obtained 15 better results compared to five results from GILS-RVND, while for average solution, the data mining heuristic attained 18 better results compared to only two results reached by the original heuristic.
+A smaller gap between average solution and BKS was achieved by MDM-GILS-RVND with an average of 0.41\%, while GILS-RVND under the same conditions got 0.51\%.
+In running time, MDM-GILS-RVND performed better than the original heuristic in all cases, reducing in 27.74\% the average of computational time.
+Five instances, where MDM-GILS-RVND was better than GILS-RVND, were statistically significant for Student's t-test.

+Table~\ref{tab:mdm-quality-s1000} presents results on the 1000-customers set, the hardest instance set of this MLP variant.
+Considering best solutions, the MDM heuristic improved 19 out of 20 results of GILS-RVND, whereas the average behavior of MDM-GILS-RVND (average solution aspect) was superior in all 20 instances, also presenting a smaller gap to BKS when compared to GILS-RVND results.
+As expected, MDM-GILS-RVND again attained the best performance of computational time over GILS-RVND, requiring, in average, 32.78\% less running time.
+Regarding statistical significance tests, ten instances, where MDM-GILS-RVND was better than GILS-RVND, were statistically significant for the Student's t-test.

-\section{Complementary Analyses}
+\subsection{Complementary Analyses}

-This section presents three distinct complementary assessments that consider different viewpoints of analyses to better understand the behaviors of GILS-RVND and DM-GILS-RVND.
-The first one, presented in Subsection \ref{subsec:impact-patterns-dm}, illustrates the impact of the usage of patterns into initial solutions compared to initial solutions built by the constructive method of GILS-RVND.
-In the next analysis, Subsection \ref{subsec:time-convergence-analyses} shows experiments of time convergence of GILS-RVND and DM-GILS-RVND to targets (cost values of solutions).
-Subsection \ref{subsec:complementary-experiments-dm} presents fair comparisons between DM-GILS-RVND and GILS-RVND, where the same amount of time is given to both heuristics as stopping criterion instead of the number of multi-start iterations, as done in Sections \ref{sec:experiments-dm-gils-rvnd-circuit} and \ref{sec:experiments-dm-gils-rvnd-path}.
+This section presents three complementary assessments that consider different viewpoints of analyses to better understand the performances of GILS-RVND and MDM-GILS-RVND.
+The first one provides examples of the impact of using patterns into initial solutions and local search.
+The following analysis shows experiments of time convergence of GILS-RVND and MDM-GILS-RVND to targets (cost values of solutions).
+The last analysis presents comparisons of the evaluated heuristics using computational time as the stopping criterion.